-- Mowers should be operated only in the direction of normal traffic flow when working within 30 feet of the edge of pavement. - Mowing equipment should be operated at the optimum speed that safely produces clean cutting results, without digging into the soil, or throwing rocks and debris onto the roadway. - Vegetation should be mowed cleanly around the bases of traffic signs, milepost/kilometer signs, delineators, guardrail, and other highway fixtures. - Adjoining pavement should be left free of debris and cuttings. - During times of drought and high fire danger land managing agencies may require additional fire suppression equipment and tools.
-Check with the land owner prior to mowing in high fire danger areas. - When mowing has been done in an area with noxious weeds, the mowers shall be thoroughly cleaned in a designated non-vegetated area by air-blowing or washing to prevent the spread of weeds into the next mowable area.
+- Mowers must be operated only in the direction of normal traffic flow when working within 30 feet of the edge of pavement. - Mowing equipment must be operated at the optimum speed that safely produces clean cutting results, without digging into the soil, or throwing rocks and debris onto the roadway. - Vegetation must be mowed cleanly around the bases of traffic signs, milepost/kilometer signs, delineators, and other highway fixtures. - Pavement must be left free of debris and cuttings. - During times of drought and high fire danger land managing agencies may require additional fire suppression equipment and tools.
+Check with the land owner prior to mowing in high fire danger areas. - When mowing has been done in an area with noxious weeds, the mowers shall be thoroughly cleaned by air-blowing or washing to prevent the spread of weeds before moving to an area without weeds.